Red, White and Blue Layered Drink {Kid Friendly} | Kid Friendly Things To Do

 Notes

-Substitute any drink in your drink aisle, just be sure to look at the sugar content.
+Substitute any drink within your grocery drink aisle, just be sure to look at the sugar content.
 You’ll want 3 drinks with different sugar content and the amount should at least be 10 grams of sugar apart.
 The heaviest amount of sugar will be the bottom layer and the least amount will be the top

 multi layered drink for kids